benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/virt/kvm/api.rst

   ======   ============================================================
   ENOENT   no such register
+  EINVAL   invalid register ID, or no such register or used with VMs in
+           protected virtualization mode on s390
-  EINVAL   invalid register ID, or no such register EPERM    (arm64) register access not allowed before vcpu finalization
+  EPERM    (arm64) register access not allowed before vcpu finalization
   ======   ============================================================